james-o-dev/bitburner-scripts/README.md

 Note however that this will reduce your profit.

-Make sure there are no other scripts targeting the target server, before `run run.js`.
+A potential cause could be how Javascript itself queues async threads (Bitrunner is made in React/Chromium).
+Try killing off other scripts that also do polling, if they are running.

+A mechanic has been built into the HWGW scripts in order to automatically recover from out of sync issues.
+During this time you will have less profit since it removes some running hack scripts.

-Note, `run.js` is currently a WIP and is not designed to run for extended durations.
+Note that `run.js` is currently a WIP and is not designed to run for extended durations.

 ## Issues